KST — Korea Standard Time

 About Korea Standard Time (KST)

-KST stands for Korea Standard Time, the standard civil time used in South Korea and, in the current reference data for this page, also associated with North Korea.
-Its exact offset is UTC+09:00, which means local time in KST is always 9 hours ahead of Coordinated Universal Time.
+KST stands for Korea Standard Time, the standard time used in both North Korea and South Korea.
+It operates at UTC+9, which means local time in KST is nine hours ahead of Coordinated Universal Time.

 KST and Daylight Saving Time